GSA/cpct-tool/README.md

 After *Docker Desktop* is installed on your system and running, you can return here to download or clone this repo to your computer, and run the `start.cmd` batch file that is located in the main directory along side the `Dockerfile`.
 Files in the resources directory are there to be used by the *Dockerfile* when it is building the *Dockerized Image* for **Docker Desktop**.

-## Downloading the Docker Desktop CPCT Tool
+## Downloading the Docker Desktop CPCT Tool:

 To install and run the *Dockerized* **CPCT Tool** do one of the following:
 - Use the [downloadable zip](https://github.com/GSA/cpct-docker/archive/refs/heads/main.zip) from this GitHub repo.